Book II: The Scrolls of Lemuria

 Truth be told, all that ‘brotherly love’ made me want to gag myself with a spoon, but since I’m telling you a true history of your world, I’ll do my job and continue to relate the facts as they were recorded in The Scrolls of Lemuria [and as verified by myself].

-Interestingly enough, a strange thing happened as regards to how the Atlanteans viewed the father of their race.
+Interestingly enough, a strange thing happened as regards to how the Alyssa’s people viewed the father of their race.
 For reasons I could never quite determine, Adam’s Children develop a religious mystery that surrounded their father figure – one that would shroud itself in further duality in the future (especially when the Age of Mankind came to dominate the world).
 The long story short is that Adam was acknowledged as their progenitor, but his role in their people’s story was both diminished and complex.
 As far as I could ever figure out, Adam was not held to be a god.
-He was viewed as more of a ‘tool’ – used by their god Alyssa – to bring forth the Atlantean people.
+He was viewed as more of a ‘tool’ – used by their god Alyssa – to bring forth her chosen people.
 As such Adam was held in a position of respect, but not worship.
-Furthermore (especially after the flaws of humanity became apparent), the Atlanteans developed a kind of sadness about their nature – acknowledging their own flaws as attributed to the fact that Adam, the flawed man, was the father of their race.
-[This de facto self-hatred further developed into the Atlanteans eventual hatred for humanity, but that’s a tale a long way off yet].
+Furthermore (especially after the flaws of humanity became apparent), the Atlanteans and Amorosi both developed a kind of sadness about their nature – acknowledging their own flaws as attributed to the fact that Adam, the flawed human, was the father of their race.
+[This de facto self-hatred further developed into the Atlanteans and Amorosi eventual hatred for humanity, but that’s a tale a long way off yet].

 Was I disappointed that my plans hadn’t amounted to anything yet?
 Of course.